ninegua/ic-utils/README.md

 you may lose access to your canisters if you don't have their ids.
 ```

-What is nice of using `Makefile` is that a command like `make call/...` will perform a pre-requisite steps before calling the canister.
+What is nice of using `Makefile` is that a command like `make call/...` will perform all prerequisite steps before calling the canister.
-This includes compiling Wasm, creating, installing or updating canisters, and so on.
+This may include compiling Wasm, creating, installing or updating canisters, and so on.
-Making a change to the source code, and you will see the code gets automatically re-compiled and re-installed before a call is made.
+It is a big time saver when it comes to source code editing and testing loops.

 Start build now by editing the `Makefile`!